Galts-Gulch/avarice/docs/configuring.md

                 TradeIndicators = [['BollBandwidth', 'MACD']]

+-   **VerboseIndicators:** Indicators which should be verbose each candle.
+By default, we only print trades if all conditions are met.
+    Example:

+        VerboseIndicators = ['MACD', 'EMA', 'FRAMA']

 -   **AdvancedStrategy:** This is an advanced option with no other available option stock.
 This may be changed to the function name of a custom written strategy in strategies.py.